-The Slow Food movement, while invented in Italy, is ideally suited to France.
+The Slow Food movement, while invented in Italy, is an implicit part of life in France.
 Any conscientious foodie with a love for traditional cuisine can find bliss there.
 Not any foodie can indulge in an authentic food experience properly while on a budget, however.
 But that does not mean that it is as challenging as it sounds.
-Some of the precepts of the Slow Food movement fit perfectly into a budget approach to eating while in France, such as buying local food and going closer to the food source in rural, agricultural areas.
+Some of the precepts of the Slow Food movement fit perfectly on a budget approach to eating while in France, such as buying local food and going closer to the food source in rural, agricultural areas.

-In France, it is tempting to enjoy slow food while quickly spending Euros.
+In France, it is tempting to enjoy traditional food while quickly spending Euros.
 It need not be that way if you follow just a few basic guidelines:

 - Do follow the food.
-If you have a passion for a specific regional French specialty–be it prunes in Agen or olives in Nice or chicken in Bresse–go directly to the source.
-Not only will the food taste better, but it’s more in Slow Food style to take your time getting to your destination.
+If you have a passion for a specific regional French specialty—be it prunes in Agen or olives in Nice or chicken in Bresse—go directly to the source.
+Not only will the food taste better, but it’s more in the "slow food/travel" philosophy to take your time getting to your destination.
 Plus, of course, it will be cheaper to eat where it is grown or produced.

 - Do surrender to the French and their natural inclination to take their time with a meal.
 You really have not experienced the French joie de vivre and conviviality until you have had a meal that lasts several hours and includes several courses.
 So when you visit a restaurant and wonder why the waiter is not rushing to hand over your check, understand that would be considered rude.
 Just sit back and enjoy.

-- Do not take a Slow Food vacation in France and take your habits and tastes from home with you.
+- Do not take a traditional food vacation in France and take your habits and tastes from home with you.
 Forget about familiar foods and venti mochas to go.
 Be ready to embrace a different food culture.
 Respect the culture, and respect the food.

 - Do order off the prix fixe menu if one is available and the choices look enticing.
 In fact, if you can find a restaurant offering this at lunchtime it is even more of a bargain.
 You can frequently get multiple courses and sometimes even wine included for one set price.

 Overlook the chain hotels with their uninspiring croissants and cafés each morning.
-If you really want to experience Slow Food in France and within a budget, one of the biggest decisions you will make is where to stay.
+If you really want to experience traditional food in France and within a budget, one of the biggest decisions you will make is where to stay.
 Fortunately, there is no shortage of fabulous lodging choices for foodies with limited Euros.

 - Logis de France is the ultimate foodie accommodation.
 These inns, typically with around 18 rooms, are mostly family-owned and almost always include a restaurant.
 In fact, you can pay more for the food than the room.
 The rooms are modestly-priced, and you can also opt for “half-board,” which includes breakfast and lunch or dinner.
 You are almost always assured of regional flavors.